IBM/FfDL/demos/README.md

-# Fabric for Deep Learning Related publcations, talks and demos
+# Fabric for Deep Learning related demos, talks, videos, publications and more.

 This is a running list of FfDL demos to be used for conference talks and presentations.